alexander-akhmetov/python-shortcuts/README.md

 If you need to convert existing shortcut to a toml file, at first you need to export it.
 Go into Shortcuts app, open the shortcut and share it.
 Choose "Share as file" and use this file with this library.

-Convert `toml` file with shortcut description to a real shortcut file.
+Convert shortcut file to `toml`:
-After you need to open the file with iOS Shortcuts app.

 ```bash
 shortcuts what_is_your_name.shortcut what_is_your_name.toml
 ```

 ### toml → shortcut

-Also, you can convert shortcut file to a `toml`:
+Convert a `toml` file to a shortcut file.
+After you will need to open the file with iOS Shortcuts app.

 ```bash
 shortcuts examples/what_is_your_name.toml what_is_your_name.shortcut